OLD-itdev164-sp2021/jeff-cate-p2/README.md

 ## Project 1: Description

-<p>Create a website that utilizes the web development technologies specified in Requirement 1. </p>
+* Create a website that utilizes the web development technologies specified in Requirement 1.

 ## Technologies (Requirement 1)